devoxx123/weatherHQ/README.md

 Access the website using http://localhost:8080/weather/current/{cityName}
 Enter the City Name
 Hit Submit button
-It will display Weather information
+It will display Weather information...

 Technologies used
 RESTful
 Spring Boot